The 10 most essential pages which should be there on any freelance (individual freelancers or a company) website or blog

 2. About Page / Team Page

-If you didn’t put a photograph on your home page, you should definitely put one in about page.
+If you didn’t put a photograph on your home page, you should put one on the about page.
 If you are a team, put a team photograph either individually or in a group.

-Your about page should not be only about what your company does or the vision and mission statement of the company but should also connect.
-Introduce each member of your core team, what they do, what are their roles and how to get in touch with them (possibly Skype or Facebook).
+As a team, one can introduce each member of your core team, what they do, what their roles are, and how to get in touch with them (possibly Skype or Facebook).

 3. Contact Page